The Timing of David and Solomon's Reigns

 Now let us turn to one more witness of the entire series of dates.

-4. The Witness of Years as Days
+4. The Witness of the Day-Year Pattern

 There is another independent witness of many of the dates that have been presented in this entire